Hotel Tjampuhan Spa – History and ambience in a dramatic but central location.

-- Email: Send an email through the website tjampuhan-bali.com
+- Email: Send an email through their website.

 - Website: tjampuhan-bali.com

-- Pool: Two adorable pools, both providing views of the valley and forest.
+- Pool: Two adorable pools, both with views of the valley and forest.
 One is fed by natural spring water.

 - Spa: With an amazing setting alongside the river, many treatments are based around the use and benefits of natural water.
 Also features a jacuzzi inside a cave.